seshbot/seshbot.github.io/source/_posts/2015-05-05-an-introduction-to-opengl-getting-started.markdown

      0.5, 0.0,   .5, .5, 1.,    // x, y,  r, g, b,
   };

+  // we need this to pass the 'time' uniform to the shaders auto time_loc = glGetUniformLocation(shaderProgram, "time");
-  // we need this to pass the 'position' attribute in to the vertex shader auto position_loc = glGetAttribLocation(shaderProgram, "position");
+  // we need this to pass the 'position' and 'colour' attributes in to the vertex shader auto position_loc = glGetAttribLocation(shaderProgram, "position");
   auto colour_loc = glGetAttribLocation(shaderProgram, "colour");
   glEnableVertexAttribArray(position_loc);